Traffic Signal at WCR7 and Erie Parkway

 Q: Have you considered using temporary (moveable) signals?

 A: Temporary signals come with their own issues, and do not resolve the issues – maybe exacerbate them.
 Currently, temporary signals are gas-powered which would require significant staff time and cost to keep such units fueled 24/7.
 This would also create additional exhaust emissions at an already congested intersection.
 Temporary signals cannot be coordinated with other signals on this corridor - which means that each individual signal would be set at a timed interval (red every 2 minutes, for example) and would not be responsive traffic flow patterns.

 Q: Have you analyzed the safety of that intersection recently?

 A: The Erie Police Department and the Public Works Department examined this intersection multiple times.
 The four-way stop has been determined to be the safest option at this time.
 The Town will maintain this condition until the signal project is completed.

 Q: Once permissions are gained from property owners, what are next steps?

-A: Aside from property and road-widening issues, each traffic signal needs to be engineered for its specific location - taking into account road width, wind speed, etc. The signal poles then take roughly 6 months to be fabricated and delivered.
-Once the property is acquired for road-widening, the Town will finalize a contract to perform all related road work and signal installation.
+A: Aside from road-widening issues, each traffic signal needs to be engineered for its specific location - taking into account road width, wind speed, etc. The signal poles then take roughly 6 months to be fabricated and delivered.
+Once utilities are moved we can begin road-widening, the Town will finalize a contract to perform all related road work and signal installation.

 This project will be funded in part by a roughly $600,000 Federal grant.
 Timing, equipment procurement procedure, engineering, and bidding requirements all have specifications required in the grant.